Katherine Rivas

 Why are you so fond of Koreatown?

-It's a great community.
-I know a lot of people, and I have a lot of friends I've made throughout all these years.
+It’s a great community.
+I know a lot of people, and I have so many friends I’ve made throughout all these years.
 We’ve come close together.
-We all live nearby, so it's like a small community I have been a part of since I was born and raised here.
+We all live nearby, so it’s like a small community I have been a part of since I was born and raised here.

 Are there any other activities or extracurriculars that you do in Koreatown?

 Oh, yeah.
-For some time during the summer, I was a part of the BRIDGE summer program at KYCC.
-But there were some problems with scheduling.
+During the summer, I was part of the BRIDGE summer program at KYCC for some time, but there were some scheduling problems.

 When was the last time you volunteered for BRIDGE?